 A key advantage of paying employees with company stock is that at least a portion of the employee’s compensation is tied to company performance

-Future consideration of the employees’ employment is a key driver in a section 83(b) election
+Consideration of future employment status is a key driver in making a section 83(b) election

 Generally, individuals are cash-basis taxpayers who report compensation as ordinary income in the year of receipt.
-However, when employers pay employees with property, including stock, rather than cash, special rules under section 83 apply to these payments.
+However, when employers pay employees (or other service providers, such as contractors or directors) with property, including stock, rather than cash, special rules under section 83 apply to these payments.
+Although this summary is applicable to a variety of service providers and service recipients, the terms ‘employer’ and ‘employee’ will be used throughout.

 A key advantage of paying employees with company stock is that at least a portion of the employee’s compensation is tied to company performance, which incentivizes the employee to help increase company value.
 The relationship between company performance and the employee’s compensation can be more significant when the alignment spans more than one year.
 For example, if the company grants restricted stock to the employee but provides that the employee’s interest in the stock will only become vested if the employee is still with the company at the end of three years, the company motivates the employee to both maximize company value and continue with the company for an extended period of time.